 - Best for use on horizontal surfaces

 This sealant helps create a seal along a roof’s edges, around air vents, vent pipes as well as screw heads.
 It is compatible with any roofing material adding to its versatility.
-It offers excellent adhesion to aluminum, mortar, wood, vinyl, galvanized metal, and concrete, all common RV roof materials.
-This option has the ability to continuously seal and remain flexible.

 What We Like